Working Papers

 Abstract: Through their writing, people often reflect their values.
 Since the 1970s, academic economists have gradually changed their third-person pronoun choices, from using the masculine form to incorporating feminine and plural forms.
 We document this transition empirically, and examine the role of social interactions among economists in driving the cultural change reflected in these choices.
 Our analysis relies on a model where writing style depends on: i) the influence of academic peers, where authors may align with or oppose their peers' stylistic choices, ii) the implicit negotiation between co-authors, and iii) individual authors' preferences for expressing gender equality values in their writing.
 We directly measure peer influences relying on detailed time-varying information on academic connections between economists, and propose a methodology where, relying on a homophily-based model of co-authoring decisions, we can isolate the effect of peer influence from unobserved personal preferences.
 The model allows us to decompose the observed changes in writing style over the last 50 years into generational shifts, the increasing prevalence of co-authorship in the profession, the increasing share of female economists, and peer influence.
 Generational changes and the growing share of women in the profession play a minor role.Early on, the pace of change in writing styles was accelerated by the presence of contrarian economists moving away from their peer's behavior.
 The large fraction of conformists and the overall homophily in co-authoring, which restricts economists' exposure to peers with different gender-attitude signaling preferences, in contrast, slowed the adoption of innovative writing styles.

-Immigration, Science, and Invention: Evidence from the Quota Acts, with Petra Moser (NYU Stern) Revision requested at Econometrica.
+Immigration and Innovation: Lessons from the the Quota Acts, with Petra Moser (NYU Stern) and Shmuel San (Hebrew University of Jerusalem) • Revision requested at Econometrica.

 Media coverage: New York Times, Washington Post, WSJ, Behavioral Scientist, and Marginal Revolution.